2022 Houston Astros season: July

-The Houston Astros opened a series at T-Mobile Park by snapping the Mariners' 14-game winning streak, and José Altuve, Yordan Álvarez, Martín Maldonado all homered in a 5–2 score.
+The Houston Astros opened a series at T-Mobile Park by snapping the Mariners' 14-game winning streak, and Jose Altuve, Yordan Alvarez, Martín Maldonado all homered in a 5–2 score.
 It was one win short of the longest in Mariners' franchise history, accomplished during their historic 2001 campaign.
 Starter José Urquidy (9–4), who allowed one run on four hits over six innings, had previously been batted around for 27 hits and 15 earned runs in 13 innings opposing Seattle for a 10.38 ERA.
 Entering the eight with the bases loaded and tying run aboard, Ryne Stanek closed out the inning and extended a personal scoreless inning streak to 27.
 A season-high 45,290 fans were in attendance.
 Justin Verlander became the majors' first 13-game winner on July 23 behind seven innings of one-run ball to lead a 3–1 win, winning his fifth start in a row, while lowering his ERA to 1.86, second in the majors to Tampa Bay's Shane McClanahan (1.71).
 Both Yuli Gurriel and Kyle Tucker hit RBI doubles in the fourth inning.
 Bryan Abreu finished off the last three outs for his first save on the season.
 In the final game of the series, Altuve and Jeremy Peña led off the game with back-to-back home runs versus Robbie Ray (8–7), leading to an 8–5 victory.
 It was Altuve's major-league leading eighth leadoff home run.
 Martín Maldonado drove in three on two hits, and Framber Valdez (9–4) carried a shutout into the seventh inning.
 Ryan Pressly retired three batters faced in the ninth to establish a new Houston club record among relievers for consecutive batters retired, at 30.